sobri909/MGBoxKit/README.markdown

 # Simple, quick iOS tables, grids, more

-Designed for rapid table and grid creation with minimal code, easy customisation, attractive default styling, using modern blocks based design patterns, and without need for fidgety tweaking or awkward design patterns.
+Designed for rapid table and grid creation with minimal code, easy customisation, using modern blocks based design patterns, and without need for fidgety tweaking or awkward design patterns.

 Includes blocks based gesture recognisers, observers, control events, and custom events.